umanzorurrutia/cse15l-lab-reports/lab1-report.md

 ```
 - `cd` with no arguments returns you to the home directory.

-`cd` With A Directory
+`cd` With A Directory Path
 ```
 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-- `cd` with a directory takes you to the directory as long as the directory exists.
+- `cd` with a directory path takes you to the directory as long as the directory exists.

-`cd` With A File
+`cd` With A File Path
 ```
-[user@sahara ~/lecture1]$ cd Hello.java
+[user@sahara ~]$ cd lecture1/Hello.java
-bash: cd: Hello.java: Not a directory
+bash: cd: lecture1/Hello.java: Not a directory
 ```
-- `cd` with a file does not take you to the file.
+- `cd` with a file path does not take you to the file.
 It returns an error message stating the argument is not a directory because `cd` is meant to travel between directories.

-**`ls` Tests**
+### `ls` Tests

 `ls` With No Arguments
 ```
 [user@sahara ~/lecture1]$ ls
 Hello.class  Hello.java  messages  README
 ```
-- `ls` with no arguments returns a list of the contents of the current directory.
+- `ls` with no arguments returns a list of the contents of the current directory or returns an error message if you are currently inside a file because `ls` is meant to print the content of directories.

-`ls` With A Directory
+`ls` With A Directory Patb
 ```
-[user@sahara ~/lecture1]$ ls messages
+[user@sahara ~]$ ls lecture1/messages
 en-us.txt  es-mx.txt  fr.txt  zh-cn.txt
 ```
-- `ls` with a directory returns a list with the content of the directory passed as the argument as long as the directory exists.
+- `ls` with a directory path returns a list with the content of the directory passed as the argument as long as the directory exists.

-`ls` With A File
+`ls` With A File Path
 ```
-[user@sahara ~/lecture1]$ ls Hello.java
+[user@sahara ~]$ ls lecture1/Hello.java
-Hello.java
+lecture1/Hello.java
 ```
-- `ls` with a file returns the name of the file as long as the file exists.
+- `ls` with a file path returns the name of the file as long as the file exists.

-**`cat` Tests**
+### `cat` Tests

 `cat` With No Arguments
 ```